chritoth/nonlinear-signal-processing-practicals/README.md

 # Nonlinear Signal Processing
-This repository contains the teaching materials for the Nonlinear Signal Processing problem classes (442.022) held during the winter term 2023 at Graz University of Technology.
+This repository contains the teaching materials for the Nonlinear Signal Processing problem classes (442.022) @ Graz University of Technology.
 You can enroll via the university's online interface [here](https://online.tugraz.at/).
-See the [course homepage](https://www.spsc.tugraz.at/courses/nonlinear-signal-processing.html) for additional information about the corresponding lecture.
-The content of this repository will be continuously updated as the course progresses.

 ## Course Overview
 This course serves as a supplement to the Nonlinear Signal Processing lecture (442.021), as we will elaborate on some of the theoretical concepts introduced in the lecture and discuss more recent applications (e.g. neural network architectures for system identification, normalizing flows, WaveNet, ...) of these principles.
 Finally, we will apply the gained knowledge by implementing some experiments.
 We will work ourselves through the content by roughly following the structure of the lecture.
-See the [Logistics](#logistics) for the planned schedule.

 ### Prerequisites
 We expect you to know about undergraduate math, specifically basic probability theory and statistics (e.g. Bayes' Law, expectations, estimators, ...) and some linear algebra.
 Moreover, an introductory course in either machine learning or (linear) signal processing is strongly recommended.
 Knowledge about neural networks would be beneficial but is not necessary.
 For the implementation tasks some experience with Python and the Numpy, Scipy and PyTorch packages would come in handy, but that is nothing you cannot learn during the course.
 Apart from that, we will try to keep the course as self-contained as possible.